-- If needed, to detach the rectum from other structures, such as the urethra or vagina, and to repair these structures
+- To detach the rectum from other structures and to repair these structures, if needed

-- To pull the rectum down to the new anus and connect it, called a pull-through operation
+- To pull the rectum down to the new anus and connect it

-When it's time for surgery, we will give your child medicine to make them sleep without pain during the surgery (general anesthesia).
-The length of the surgery varies depending on how complex it is.
-Your baby’s surgeon will explain the steps and give you an estimate of how long it will take.
+We will give your child medicine to make them sleep without pain during the surgery (general anesthesia).
+The length of the surgery depends on how complex the surgery is.
+Your baby’s surgeon will explain what type of surgery your baby needs and how long it will take.

 About two to three weeks after surgery, the surgeon will see your child for a follow-up visit.
 The surgeon will make sure the incision is healing and your child is recovering well.